Run boosted AI agents.

 Persistent Defaults

 Set memory limits, CPU count, default ports, and flags.
-CLI arguments override these.
-Key=value format.
+Key=value merge — later levels override.
+CLI wins over all.

 Version Pinning

-Pin Node.js, Java, Go, Rust, .NET, and 30+ tools to exact versions for reproducible builds.
-Rebuild after changes.
+Pin Node.js, Java, Go, Rust, .NET, and 30+ tools to exact versions.
+Per-project overrides for reproducible builds.

 Startup Script